VAT

 How to complete a VAT return

-The VAT return is a form that will show the VAT you owe HMRC, the VAT you can recover from HMRC as well as the value of your sales and purchase for the business covering the period of each return.
+The VAT return is a form that will show the VAT you owe HMRC, the VAT you can recover from HMRC, and the value of your sales and purchases for the business covering the period of each return.
+In this post, we’ll cover everything you need to know about completing a VAT return, including:

 Who has to complete a VAT return?